 There are many different types of PR Software tools available to help Public Relations professionals solve the challenges of a 24-hour news cycle and the rapid shift from traditional media to the digital world full of bloggers, micro sites, social media, search engine optimization and ROI focused PR metrics.
 The type of software and tools that is right for your team varies greatly depending on:

-Your Budget for PR Efforts: There are a wide variety of free tools available for PR professionals including tools that can alert you to media mentions (Google Alerts), web analytics tools (Google Analytics) that track website traffic referred from other sites and social media listening (Hootsuite) to find influencers and trending topics.
+Your Budget for PR Efforts: There are a wide variety of free PR software tools available including ones that can alert you to media mentions (Google Alerts), web analytics tools (Google Analytics) that track website traffic referred from other sites and social media listening (Hootsuite) to find influencers and trending topics.
 The challenge with free tools is their limited functionality makes it extremely time consuming for PR professionals to sift through the noise, combine data sets and do in-depth analysis just to find a nugget of useful information.
-Free tools are a great way to start but PR professionals need to invest in more advanced PR software quickly monitor quality mentions, track key messages, identify influencers and prove the ROI of PR in a way executives will understand.
+Free PR tools are a great way to start but PR professionals need to invest in more advanced PR software quickly monitor quality mentions, track key messages, identify influencers and prove the ROI of PR in a way executives will understand.

 Here are 6 types of PR Software that Public Relations professionals use the most: